JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 a single `ComposeUIViewController` is responsible for the entire iOS UI: tabs, navigation stack, back gestures, and screen content.
 Compose Multiplatform's navigation transitions on iOS are designed to feel native, but some platform-level features, such as iOS 26's Liquid Glass tab bar styling, are only available through native iOS components.

 The solution is to let native iOS own the tab bar and navigation stack while Compose continues to render each screen's content.
-This tutorial follows the KotlinConf sample, which uses a SwiftUI shell — `TabView` and `NavigationStack` — as a direct path to Liquid Glass on iOS 26.
-You can reach the same result without SwiftUI by driving `UITabBarController` and `UINavigationController` from Kotlin through **expect/actual coordinators**; see [UIKit coordinators with expect/actual](#uikit-coordinators-with-expectactual).

 **Before:**